egor-tensin/setup-cygwin/README.md

 (C:\tools\cygwin is the default).
 * The `CYGWIN` environment variable is set to an empty string by default.
 Provide a custom value using the `env` parameter.
-* Some packages install symlinks in /usr/bin along with real executables.
-An example is package python3, which (as of January 2021) installs symlink "python3", pointing to the real executable "python3.8.exe".
-Calling Cygwin symlinks from Windows' command prompt is unsupported, but there's an option to convert them to hardlinks instead (the `hardlinks` parameter).

 API
 ---